-4.48: Information Requests from Day Care Facilities, Schools, and Other Child Care Facilities
+4.47: Information Requests from Child Care Facilities, Schools, and CommunityConnected Residential Facilities

 Each determination by the Department to "support" or "unsupport" a report of abuse or neglect in an institutional setting shall be communicated to the director or owner of the institution in question, in a form letter established for use by the Department.
-See, 110 CMR 4.32.
+See, 110 CMR 4.31.

 If a request for copies of a 51A/51B report, pursuant to M.G.L. c.
 119, §.
-51E, is made to the Department by any owner or operator or director of a day care facility, or any superintendent or director of a public or private school, or any director of any other child care facility (such as group care facilities, etc.) said owner or operator or director of a day care facility or superintendent or director of a public or private school or director of any other child care facility may, subject to the approval of the Commissioner or his/her designee, receive a copy of the 51A/51B report regardless of whether the report has been "supported" or "unsupported", if said report contains an allegation that an incident of abuse or neglect occurred on the premises of the day care facility, school, or other child care facility.
+51E, is made to the Department by any owner or operator or director of a child care facility, or any superintendent or director of a public or private school, or any director of any community connected residential facility (such as group care facilities, etc.), said owner or operator or director of a child care facility or superintendent or director of a public or private school or director of any community connected residential facility may, subject to the approval of the Commissioner or his/her designee, receive a copy of the 51A/51B report regardless of whether the report has been "supported" or "unsupported", if said report contains an allegation that an incident of abuse or neglect occurred on the premises of the child care facility, school, or community connected residential facility.
 However, before copies or the reports are released, the name or the reporter shall be redacted.
 See, 110 CMR 12.08.

-4.50: Reporting to the District Attorney and Law Enforcement Introduction
+4.50: Introduction to Reporting to the District Attorney and Law Enforcement

 M.G.L. c.
 119, §§.
-51B(k) requires that the Department notify and provide information to the appropriate District Attorney and local law enforcement concerning certain enumerated conditions caused by child abuse or neglect.
+51B(k) requires the Department to notify and provide information to the appropriate District Attorney and local law enforcement concerning certain enumerated conditions caused by child abuse or neglect.
 The Department is permitted to notify the District Attorney of other matters involving possible criminal conduct.

 4.51: Mandatory Reporting to the District Attorney

-(1) The Department shall immediately notify the district attorney and the local law enforcement when early evidence, either during the receipt of the 51A report or during the investigation conducted under 51B indicates that there is reasonable cause to believe that one of the conditions listed in 110 CMR 4.51(2) resulted from abuse or neglect.
-Notification may include transmitting a copy of the 51A report.
+(1) The Department shall immediately notify the District Attorney and the local law enforcement when early evidence, either during the receipt of the 51A report or during the response conducted under 51B indicates that there is reasonable cause to believe that one of the conditions listed in 110 CMR 4.51(3) and M.G.L. c.
+119, § 51B(k) resulted from abuse or neglect include transmitting a copy of the 51A report.

+(2).
+The Department encourages and supports coordination of responses between the Department, law enforcement and prosecutors in cases referred to the District Attorney and/or law enforcement in order to minimize the impact of any response/investigation activity on any child victim and to reduce the risk of loss or destruction of evidence.
+The Department supports the use of Multi-Disciplinary Service Teams (MDST) in its response to allegations of sexual abuse, sexual exploitation, human trafficking and serious physical abuse or death as a result of abuse or neglect.
+The Department may enter into Memorandum of Understanding with any District Attorney’s office for the purpose of developing working protocol to carry out coordinated responses to cases referred to the District Attorney’s Office.

-(2) If, after an investigation pursuant to M.G.L. c.
-119, § 51B, the Department supports a 51A report, the Area Director shall, no later than five working days after the supported decision is made, mail or deliver a copy of the completed 51A report and a copy of the completed 51B investigation to the District Attorney for the county in which the child resides and for the county in which the offense occurred, if:
+(3) If, after a response pursuant to M.G.L. c.
+119, § 51B, the Department supports a 51A report, the Area Director shall, no later than five working days after the supported decision is made, mail or deliver a copy of the completed 51A report, unless previously provided, and a copy of the completed 51B investigation to the District Attorney and local law enforcement for the county in which the child resides and for the county in which the offense occurred, if the Department determines that as a result of child abuse or neglect:

 a child has died;